28-year-old man shot on Thomas Street in Hampton

 HAMPTON, Va.
-(WAVY) — A man was injured in early morning shooting in Hampton.
+(WAVY) — A man was injured in an early morning shooting in Hampton.

-Emergency communications received a call around 12:57 a.m. for a shooting that occurred in the 1300 block of Thomas Street.
+Emergency communications received a call around 12:57 a.m. for the shooting in the 1300 block of Thomas Street.

-Police say a 28-year-old male victim was outside walking through a parking lot when he was struck by gunfire.
-The suspect in this case fled the scene in an unknown direction.
+Police say a 28-year-old man was outside walking through a parking lot when he was struck by gunfire.
+The suspect fled the scene in an unknown direction.

 The man was transported to a local hospital with potentially life-threatening injuries.